koreymacdougall/config_files/notes/cheatsheet.md

         - migrate will run compile first (saving a step)
         - after running this, may need to restart console session
 # VIM
+## view where a binding came from - :map
+- :nmap {command of interest}
+- :imap
+- etc
+## copy to system clipboard
+- ensure :echo has('clipboard') returns 1
+    - can do this with vim-gtk3
+- use "+yG  (for example) to yank into + register
+- can paste normally from there

 ## sessions  - save and restore:
         - save: mksession ~/session.vim
         - reload: ~/session.vim